MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/github.md

 If you are a GitHub user, you don't need to create a new Microsoft account (MSA) and remember additional passwords.
 You can just use GitHub authentication to sign into Partner Center and publish your Microsoft Edge extensions to the Microsoft Edge Add-ons website.

 > [!NOTE]
 > Currently, you can only use your _personal_ GitHub account to login to Partner Center.
-You cannot use your _work_ account on GitHub to log in; that is not currently supported.
+You cannot use your _work_ account on GitHub to log in; that isn't currently supported.

 An _Microsoft account (MSA)_ is an Outlook.com, Live.com, or Hotmail.com account.
 This article discusses several types of accounts; for an overview, see [Types of accounts related to publishing Microsoft Edge extensions](create-dev-account.md#types-of-accounts-related-to-publishing-microsoft-edge-extensions).